A Flea in Her Ear

 Rob Howell's sets are indeed beautiful.
 I felt the drawing-room in Act I a little austere for my liking but it proved a perfect contrast to the elaborate set of the Act II, in the Hotel Coq D'Or, which is gorgeously decked out in shades of purple and gold, all complete with a bed that swivels round at the press of a button, a curving staircase and lurid gold statues.

 Farce has as a set of conventions that make it quite different from a regular comedy.
-Eyre's production lived up to them for the most part but I could not help feeling that there was a rather heavy hand running through.
-Yes, the many entrances and exits were done perfectly; the climax of Act II was an exercise in precise directorial orchestration that saw all the characters scrambling around in a mix of fear, bewilderment and rage whilst hotel guests spilled out in varying states of undress.
-However, there seemed a conscious need to underscore and over-egg the script where a little bit of innuendo would suffice.
+Eyre's production lives up to them for the most part but I could not help feeling that there is a rather heavy hand running through.
+Yes, the many entrances and exits are done perfectly; the climax of Act II is an exercise in precise directorial orchestration that sees all the characters scrambling around in a mix of fear, bewilderment and rage whilst hotel guests spill out in varying states of undress.
+However, there seems a conscious need to underscore and over-egg the script where a bit of innuendo would suffice.
 All the sexual puns are beaten to death and the repeated chanting in unison in the final Act comes across as both irritating and artificial.
 I suddenly realized that I had stopped laughing and that is never a good sign.
 Farce is meant to be thoroughly silly, but it has the capacity to occasionally rise above the melodrama and offer a wry observation or two about society in general.
 Feydeau's script certainly allows for that.
 If only Eyre had allowed the words to speak a little more for themselves.

 At any rate, entertainment is entertainment and The Old Vic has delivered a good one once again.
 I somehow suspect I would have liked it a whole lot more if I had caught it during the Christmas season when everyone tends to be in rather high spirits (pun fully intended).
 But in this case, it just fell a little short.